-The Group provided services amounting to €0.6 million (2022: €1.1 million) in the areas of planning, project management, legal, finance and administration to its associates and joint ventures.
+The Group provided services amounting to €2.5 million (2023: €0.6 million) in the areas of planning, project management, legal, finance and administration to its associates and joint ventures.
 These services are charged in accordance with arrangements agreed between the shareholders of the associates and joint ventures.
-Purchases of €0.1 million for the provision of services were settled during the year.

-The associates and joint ventures owed the group €37.6 million at 29 March 2023 (2022: €33.2 million).
-During the year shareholder loans of €7.3 million, €1.2 million, and €1.2 million were advanced to Sundew Solar, Realt na Mara and Celtic Horizon, respectively.
+The associates and joint ventures owed the Group €76.7 million at 27 March 2024 (2023: €37.6 million).
+During the year shareholder loans of €31.3 million, €1.0 million, and €1.0 million were advanced to Sundew Solar, Realt na Mara and Celtic Horizon, respectively.
+Shareholder loans of €4.4 million were advanced to the joint venture partnership with SSE.

-26. Related party disclosure continued
+27. Related party disclosure continued